 - Do the action (act)

-- Check if the action yielded the appropriate result (assert).
+- Check if the action yields the appropriate result (assert).

 Describe what, not how

 If we were to change the login button identifier or the layout of the page, we would have to rewrite the ‘to improve’ set.
-If we have a network delay and the button would not have rendered on time, the example will have also failed.
+If we have a network delay and the button hasn’t rendered in time, the example will also have failed.
 The ‘good’ set will continue to work and does not have any of these constraints.

 We as developers try to be as concrete as possible when writing our software.
-This sometimes reflects back in our tests.
-However, this might be convenient, it does not provide more information to someone looking at the test than he/she would when looking at the code.
+This sometimes reflects in our tests.
+Though it might be convenient for us, it doesn’t provide more information for someone than if they were to look at the code.
 Defining tests is also about exploring boundaries.
-Using mathematical formulas abstract away these boundaries and let people think less about the boundaries.
+Using mathematical formulas abstracts these away and makes people think less about the boundaries.

-If I were to write down the ‘to improve’ case, during a discussion with a stakeholder we could agree that this is a valid test case.
-However, it could be February which has less days than 30 will lead to a different validity status.
-Writing this down explicit makes a deeper discussion about validity constraints more probable.
+If I were to write down the ‘to improve’ case during a discussion with a stakeholder, we can agree that it is a valid test case.
+But what about February, which has less than 30 days?
+This could lead to a different validity status.
+Writing all of this down explicitly makes a deeper discussion about validity constraints more probable.

 Want to know more?

-I hope that these tips might help you with your testing endeavours.
-Not all topics that were mentioned above might apply to your project, because testing approaches, tools and context are very different between projects.
-If you want to know more about this topic I would recommend to read the book: “Fifty Quick Ideas To Write Tests” by Gojko Adzic, David Evans and Tom Roden.
-It’s a very interesting read (disclaimer: I am not affiliated with neither this book nor the authors in any possible way).
+I hope these tips will help you with your testing endeavors.
+Even if not all the topics mentioned above apply to your project.
+If you want to know more about this topic, I would recommend you read the book: “Fifty Quick Ideas To Write Tests” by Gojko Adzic, David Evans and Tom Roden.
+It’s a very interesting read (disclaimer: I am not affiliated with the book or the authors in any possible way).